Catete Palace - Museum of the Republic

 5 Star Rating Amazing.
 This place looks like it’s about to throw a Brigerton ball.
 The Woden floors are some of the best I have seen in any palace in the world.
 Hope you enjoy the video.

-graham silbermann - a month ago
+graham silbermann - 2 months ago

 Show More